zdcthomas/yop.nvim/README.md

-This function takes the same arguments as [vim.keymap.set][keymap.set], except that the 3rd argument (normally either a function or a string representing a vim command), now must be a function.
-The following parameters will be passed to it.
+This function takes the same arguments as [vim.keymap.set][keymap.set], except that the 3rd argument (normally either a function or a string representing a vim command), now has to be a function that looks like:
 ```lua
 function (selected_lines, info)
   ...